 Final Thoughts on SMART Goals for Social Media Marketing

 Everyone uses social media these days.
 It's how we stay connected to friends, family, news sources, and even businesses and brands.
-It's no secret that increasing your online presence can significantly affect your business.
+It's no secret that increasing your online presence and digital marketing can significantly affect your business.

 Social media marketing is all about engaging with your target audience, and getting into the habit of setting goals can make all the difference.
 Setting SMART goals to go hand-in-hand with your social media goals is a great way to ensure success online.